havenstadrp/documentatie/docs/guide/financieel/bank.md

 description: Keep your money safe and quickly access!
 ---

-# 🏦 qb-banking
+# 🏦 banking

 !!! danger
-    This resource is currently being re-worked and merged with qb-atms
+    This resource is currently being re-worked and merged with atms

 ## Introduction